nodejs/node/doc/api/crypto.md

 added: v6.6.0
 -->

+This function is based on a constant-time algorithm.
 Returns true if `a` is equal to `b`, without leaking timing information that would allow an attacker to guess one of the values.
 This is suitable for comparing HMAC digests or secret values like authentication cookies or